+CAUTION

-Do not release the strap as the window awning is under tension and may snap back against the vehicle.
+d window awning is under tension and may

+snap back against the vehicle.

+Annual Control of the

 - 2. Slowly allow the awning to roll back to the closed position by feeding the pull strap upwards and diagonally.
 This prevents the strap from building up and creating a bulge in the fabric. - 3.
 The window awning is now ready for travel with no further locking required.